natenka/pyneng-book-en/docs/source/book/12_useful_modules/subprocess.rst

     module_search.md             useful_functions
     naming_conventions           useful_modules

 The **result** variable now contains a special CompletedProcess object.
-From this object you can get information about the execution of the process, such as the return code:
+From this object you can get information about execution of process, such as return code:

 .. code:: python